ChiWang/DmpSW/README.md

 4.  share (common files)

-        geometry                      // a directory store all GDML files connector                     // FEE <--> Detector connection files example/DmpRecL0Input.infor   // example of the input file for bantch mode of dmpRecL0 example/analysis              // analysis example.
+        geometry                        // a directory store all GDML files connector                       // FEE <--> Detector connection files example/DmpRdcInput.infor       // example of the input file for bantch mode of dmpRdc example/analysis                // analysis example.
 How to use distribuition data to analysis

 5.  database (a directory or a soft link.
 Refer to Installation option)